10 min read

 Dunzo had engagement without conversion.
 Laughs without loyalty.
 Virality without value.
 That’s not marketing.
 That’s entertainment.

 Compare this to how Zepto built its brand.
 Every piece of Zepto’s marketing hammered one message: speed.
-10-minute delivery.
-The fastest groceries in India.
 Whether it was a billboard, a push notification, or an Instagram story, the core message never wavered.
-Zepto understood that brand building in a crowded market means repetition of a single, defensible claim until it becomes synonymous with your name.
+Dunzo’s marketing, by contrast, was a content calendar without a strategy.
+Each pivot reset the messaging, and each reset meant starting from scratch with consumers who had already moved on.

 The Pivot Death Spiral: India’s “Change Until You Die” Culture